- Posted on 31st July 2018 by Nicola Holden

 Before I talk about colour inspirations from nature, I just wanted to quickly inform you of the updates we’ve made to our data policy.
 On 25th May 25 2018 the European Union’s General Data Protection Regulation went into effect, and we are taking this opportunity to inform you of how we use your data.
 If you are reading this blog as a newsletter, then this is something which you have signed up to.
 We do not share your contact information with any third parties.
 If you would like to continue receiving Nicola Holden Designs newsletter, you don’t need to do anything.
 You will continue to be subscribed to our newsletter, and we will store your email address on file.
 If you do not want to remain a subscriber, please click to unsubscribe below.

 Now, onto the subject of this newsletter!
-I was recently interviewed by SW Resident magazine, (you can read the article here), and one question that the journalist asked me is ‘where do I get my inspiration from’?
+I was recently interviewed by SW Resident magazine, and one question that the journalist asked me is ‘where do I get my inspiration from’?
 I happened to mention that I am an avid birdwatcher, and I love taking note of the colour combinations of birds’ feathers.
 So, I thought I’d share with you here some of those colour combinations from trips to Trinidad and Tobago and Costa Rica that I went on a few years ago.
 The colours seem particularly suitable in light of the tropical weather we’re currently having in London at the moment!

 First up is this Blue-grey Tanager.
 At first sight this colour combination is fairly monochromatic, but on closer inspection there are accents of violet and a bright cyan blue that lift the otherwise cool, calming colours of this scheme.